symfony/symfony-docs/components/var_dumper.rst

     If you want to catch the dump output as a string, please read the :ref:`advanced section <var-dumper-advanced>` which contains examples of it.
-    You'll also learn how to change the format or redirect the output to wherever you want.
+    You will also learn how to change the format or redirect the output to wherever you want.

 .. tip::